Dr Thomas Renwick

 Adeline Renwick’s health was failing and she did not enjoy New Zealand, which she found unstimulating and devoid of culture.
 She returned to London, divorced Thomas in 1869 and died8 a year later.
 He married the young Anne Smith9 just after New Year’s Day 1872.10

 They bought Newstead House in 1877 and renamed it Renwick House.
-It was Thomas' home for just two years, but Anne lived on to 1939, at which time, the Government bought the two-acre property comprising Renwick House and surrounding grounds to support the growth of Nelson Central School.
+It was Thomas' home for just two years, but Anne lived there until her death, at which time, the Government bought the two-acre property comprising Renwick House and surrounding grounds to support the growth of Nelson Central School.
 The house is still a part of the school.

 Thomas Renwick died on May 29th 1879 and is buried in the old Presbyterian section of Nelson’s historic Wakapuaka Cemetery.
 Renwicktown would later be renamed Renwick and sits on the banks of the Wairau to this day.